richmahn/en_tn/job/front/intro.md

 #### Does sin cause suffering? ####

-When a person sins against God, it can cause the person to experience suffering.
+When a person sins against Yahweh, it can cause the person to experience suffering.
 People in the ancient Near East generally believed that a person suffered because they or their ancestors sinned against God.
 This is what many religions teach.
-However, the Book of Job shows that a person may suffer even if he has not sinned.
+However, the Book of Job shows that a person may suffer even if he or she has not sinned.
 (See: [[rc://en/tw/dict/bible/kt/sin]])

 #### Were Eliphaz, Bildad, and Zophar really Job's friends? ####

 Job 2:11 refers to Eliphaz, Bildad, and Zophar as the friends of Job.
 But they did not comfort Job.
 Instead, they tried to persuade Job to say something about God that Job believed was not true.
 So we might wonder if it is right to translate the word as "friends."
-They cared about Job and they wanted to help him.
+They did care about Job and they wanted to help him.
 However, what they said did not help Job because they did not understand the truth about God.

 #### When did the events in the Book of Job take place? ####